DudkoMatt/Science-Studio-Spectrometer-Lab-to-Excel-Converter/README.md

 ## Installing dependencies

+This script was tested on Python 3.9.4.
 All dependencies are listed in [requirements.txt](requirements.txt).
 Install them with the following command:

 ```shell
 pip install -r requirements.txt